 The majority of players in the NBA D-League are free agents who can be signed by any NBA team (click here to learn more about how rosters are built), so a flurry of deals typically occurs during and after Showcase each year.
-Fifty players have been called during or immediately after the 12 Showcases.
+More than 50 players have been called during or immediately after the 13 Showcases.

 Where does it take place?

-Showcase 2017 will be held in Mississauga, Ontario, home of the Toronto Raptors’ affiliate, Raptors 905.
+Showcase 2017 was held in Mississauga, Ontario, home of the Toronto Raptors’ affiliate, Raptors 905.
 Showcase 2016 was held in Santa Cruz, Calif., home of the Santa Cruz Warriors, for the second straight year.

 Past hosts include Reno, Nev., Columbus, Ga., Fayetteville, N.C., Sioux Falls, S.D., Boise, Idaho and South Padre Island, Texas.